Complete Ricci solitons via estimates on the soliton potential: Applications

-so the Ricci soliton ODE is equivalent to an ODE system with polynomial right hand side whose variables remain bounded along the flow.
-Therefore, this system is defined for all $s \in \R.$ The original time slice, the soliton potential and the metric can indeed be recovered via
+Since the variables remain bounded along the flow and the rescaled ODE system has a polynomial right hand side, the corresponding maximal solution is defined for all times $s.$ Similarly, the ODE for $\mathcal{L}$ shows that $\mathcal{L}$ cannot blow up in finite time.
+The original time slice, the soliton potential and the metric can be recovered via